mamedev/discrete/README.md

 #### General devices

-Kicad comes with libraries for 74XX devices, 4XXX devices and opamps .
+KiCad comes with libraries for 74XX devices, 4XXX devices and opamps .
 If there are multiple components per package, all unused inputs must be connected to `GND` and all unneeded outputs must be marked as `NC`.
 For all packaged (DIP, ...) devices there is usually a separate component for power supply connection.
-Power supplies must be connect.
+Power supplies must be connected.

 #### ANALOG_INPUT device

 Special device for providing fixed voltage nets in netlist, e.g. +5V or +12V.
-This devices is provided by netlist.lib.
-Set value field to voltage.
-Don't change the reference prefix. ```netlist``` won't work without ```YA_```
+This device is provided by netlist.lib.
+Set value field to read `ANALOG_INPUT V=voltage`, e.g `ANALOG_INPUT V=3.3`.
+Don't change the reference prefix. `netlist` conversion won't work without `X`.

+ANALOG_INPUT devices have one pin.
+This is a power output and thus doesn't need a `PWR_FLAG` connected to it.

 #### TTL_INPUT device

 This device emulates logic inputs to the circuit with TTL level.
 This devices is provided by netlist.lib.
-Set value field to 1 (logic high) or 0 (logic low).
-Don't change the reference prefix. ```netlist``` won't work without ```YT_```.
+Set value field to read `TTL_INPUT L=1` for high level and `TTL_INPUT L=0` for low level.
+Don't change the reference prefix. `netlist` conversion won't work without `X`.

 TTL_INPUT devices have 3 pins.
 Pin 1 is the logic output, pin 2 positive power supply (VCC) and pin 3 negative power supply (GND).